 Before the procedure

-Botox causes little to no discomfort.
+Botox causes little to no discomfort, making it virtually pain-free.
 You will not need general or regional anesthesia, but you may want your skin numbed if your palms or soles are being treated.
 In that case, the doctor may number the area with a topical anesthesia, ice, or vibration anesthesia.